ahandsomeChineseboy/inet/tutorials/queueing/doc/Scheduler.rst

 Scheduler
 =========

+This step demonstrates the Weighted Round-robin Scheduler (:ned:`WrrScheduler`) module.

 In this step, packets are collected periodically by an active packet sink (:ned:`ActivePacketSink`).
 The packets are produced by two passive packet sources (:ned:`PassivePacketSource`).
 The single sink is connected to the two sources using a